pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

 CVE issues represent any vulnerabilities associated with a package or version found in the source code or image, including vulnerabilities from past scans.

-> **Note** For example, the `log4shell` package is found in image ABC on 1 January without any CVEs.
+For example, the `log4shell` package is found in image ABC on 1 January without any CVEs.
-> On 15 January, the log4j CVE issue is found while scanning image DEF.
-If a user returns to the
-> **Image Scan** stage for image ABC, the log4j CVE issue appears and is associated with the
+On 15 January, the log4j CVE issue is found while scanning image DEF.
+If a user returns to the **Image Scan** stage for image ABC, the log4j CVE issue appears and is associated with the `log4shell` package.
-> `log4shell` package.